Sorry! De informatie die je zoekt, is enkel beschikbaar in het Engels.

 • BSc in Health Sciences from the VU

-• BSc in Gezondheid & Leven from the VU, including the course Epi/stat III (AB_470228)
+• BSc in Gezondheid & Leven from the VU, including the course Epi/stat III (AB_470228) or Epidemiology (AB_470180)

-• Pre-master's Health Sciences from the VU
+• Pre-master Health Sciences from the VU

-For all other students, the admission committee of the master Health Sciences will make a decision based on the transcripts and course descriptions.
+For all other students, the admission committee of the master Health Sciences will make a decision based on transcripts and course descriptions.
 The admissions procedures are not different by specialisation, but students should check the study guide to ensure they meet the pre-requisites for the courses given by their chosen specialisation.

 Admission criteria for entry to the Masters in Health Sciences is as follows: